Diversity and inclusion

 Client Director, cand.merc., EMCC-certified coach and expert in transformational leadership.

 Dorte contributes to releasing the significant potential that occurs when teams, management teams, and organisation are diverse.
-She emphasises increasing innovation and vigour through conscious leadership of diverse teams with e.g. different competencies, backgrounds, or perspectives.
-The objective is improved decision-making and faster transformation through flexible management of complex issues and a security that ensures that mistakes, dissatisfaction and disagreement are caught in the early stages, and is then utilised for shared learning and progress rather than becoming a complicated crisis.
+She emphasises increasing innovation and vigour through conscious leadership of diverse teams with, for example, different competencies, backgrounds, or perspectives.
+The objective is improved decision-making and faster transformation through flexible management of complex issues and a security that ensures that mistakes, dissatisfaction and disagreement are caught in the early stages, and are then utilised for shared learning and progress rather than becoming a complicated crisis.
 Dorte works with the development of both the individual leader and management teams and their ability to create diverse and including organisations.